KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 <img src="https://github.com/KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/blob/master/Project/Com/presentation_s1.jpg" width=100%>

 The aim of this project is to produce a serie of audio tools to perform multi-channels mix and "Surround" sequences.
-This is an Educational and Research project, based on the creation of a set of **Quadraphonics Modules** for VCV Rack, the Open-source virtual modular synthesizer  https://github.com/VCVRack/Rack .
+This is an Educational and Research project, based on the creation of a set of **Quadraphonics Modules** for VCV Rack, the **Awesome** Open-source Virtual Modular Synthesizer Software for Windows, MacOS and Linux computers, visit the [VCV Rack Official Website](https://github.com/VCVRack/Rack).

 ## Latest Builds